Listy przeciwko wojnie Tiziano Terzaniego, pisane po 11 września 2001, znalazły swoje odbicie w literaturze naukowej.

 On 29 September 2001 Orianna Fallaci published in the Milanese newspaper „Il Corriere della sera” a vicious diatribe against Islam under the title 'La Rabia e l’Orgoglio’, 'Rage and pride’.
 This rambling essay is peppered with invectives not only against the terrorists, but against all those in Europe who had not realized that the attacks of 9/11 were part of a war against the West, a war of which Muslim immigration into Europe, which she presents as a clandestine invasion, is an even more dangerous dimension.
 Fallaci affirms the superiority of the West over Islam, of cathedrals over mosques, of Dante over Umar Khayyam, etc.

 Among the many reactions to the rambling invective of the Italian pamphleteer was that of journalist Tiziano Terzani, titled 'Il Sultano e San Francesco’ (The Sultan and St Francis), published in „Il Corriere della sera” on 8 October 2001.
 As the title indicates, Terzani proposes, over and against the violence of a Bin Laden and the hatred of a Fallaci, the mutual respect which Francis and al-Kamil showed for each other.
-Terzani addresses Fallaci as an old friend disappointed and bewildered by the unthinking hatred in 'Rage and Pride’:
+Terzani addresses Fallaci as an old friend disappointed and bewildered by the unthinking hatred in 'Rage and Pride’:<< I’m also writing, publicly, for those of your readers who, perhaps like me, were almost as stunned by your outburst as they were by the collapse of the towers.
+I’m writing to let them know they’re not alone.
+Thousands of people perished in those towers and with them our sense of security.
+What seemed to die in your words is reason, the noblest part of the human mind, and compassion, the noblest sentiment of the human heart.”>>

 He reproaches Fallaci for having embarked on a new crusade.
 We can never wipe out terrorism through war, affirms Terzani; we should instead try to understand its causes and resolve them.
 The causes of Muslim resentment towards the USA are numerous: favour shown to Israel, thirst for oil, propping up corrupt governments in the Muslim world, etc. We need new visionaries, sighs Terzani.

-<<A phrase of Toynbee’s keeps going round in my mind: 'The works of artists and writers live longer than the deeds of soldiers, statesmen and businessmen.
+Francis and al-Kamil once more show us the path to follow:<<A phrase of Toynbee’s keeps going round in my mind: 'The works of artists and writers live longer than the deeds of soldiers, statesmen and businessmen.
 Poets and philosophers go further than historians.
 But the saints and the prophets are worth more than the rest put together.’

 Where are the saints and prophets today?
 We could certainly do with at least one!
 We need a St. Francis.
 There were crusades in his day, too, but he was concerned with the others, the ones the crusaders were fighting against.
 He did all he could to go and find them.
 The first time he tried, the ship he was sailing on was wrecked, and he only just survived.
 He tried again, but fell ill on the way and had to turn back.
 Then, in the siege of Damietta in Egypt during the fifth crusade, embittered by the crusaders’ behaviour (’he saw evil and sin’), but deeply moved by the sight of the dead on the battlefield, he finally crossed the front line.
 He was taken prisoner, chained and brought before the Sultan.
 It’s a shame CNN didn’t exist in 1219, because it would have been fascinating to see this meeting on television.
 It must have been remarkable, because after a conversation which doubtless lasted deep into the night, the Sultan allowed St. Francis return unharmed to the crusaders’ encampment the next morning.